-Cheating and Plagiarism
+6.1 Cheating and Plagiarism

-Academic cheating, in the broadest sense, is any deceptive or dishonest practice relative to academic coursework and assessments intended to provide oneself with a dishonest academic advantage.
+Plagiarism and cheating are serious forms of academic dishonesty which undermine learning and erode trust within the academic community.
+Academic cheating, in the broadest sense, is any deceptive or dishonest practice relative to academic coursework and assessments intended to provide oneself or another with a dishonest academic advantage.

 Plagiarism, which is a form of cheating, is the use of another person's ideas, words, or material without acknowledging its source.
-Common forms of plagiarism found in assessments include copying or paraphrasing texts and media published in print or online without citing its source.
+Common forms of plagiarism found in assessments include copying or paraphrasing texts and media published in print or online without citing its source, or the unauthorized or unethical use of Artificial Intelligence.

-A student will be accused of cheating and plagiarism if they:

-- copy or include another person's work as their own - receive unauthorized assistance on any type of assessment - take credit for work they did not create - share work with other students who may use it as their own
+A student will be accused of cheating and plagiarism if they copy or include another person's work as their own, receive unauthorized assistance on any type of assessment, take credit for work they did not create, or share work with other students who may use it as their own.